lambione/ML-running-thesis/README.md

     - MODEL ACTUALLY PERFORM ON UNSEEN DATA!!

     - You can check all in relative section both in multioutputtrees and linearregression jupyters (name are very intuitive soyou should be able to understand under which sections everything is placed)
+    -Just to note : The analysis is based on tree5,rf5,extra5 under section 'REQUESTED BY VALENTINA'

     - Thankss in advance!!